sudoforge/archer/README.md

 ### Customizing the build

-Archer subscribes to an *opt-in* philosophy.
-The roles you see in this repository **will not run by default**.
-Instead, you need to enable them by configuring them for your host machine.
-This is to allow consumers of this project to selectively choose the software and tools their machine is configured with, instead of installing an opinionated collection of tools.
+Archer tries to subscribe to an *opt-in* philosophy, which in reality means that _most_ roles in this repository **will not run by default**.
+You will instead need to enable them by configuring the host variables on your machine(s).

 To do this, download `host_vars/localhost.example` from this repository: